My monthly spending plan

-I always find it interesting to see people’s budgets, and have gotten some good ideas from some of them, so I thought I’d share my my current one.
-Two caveats though, this doesn’t include business or rental income or expenses.
-And some of the amounts might seem kind of low, but that’s because my husband & I each pay for half of joint expenses, which are marked with an asterisk.
+I always find it interesting to see people’s budgets and have gotten some good ideas from some of them, so I thought I’d share my current one.
+Two caveats though, this doesn’t include business, rental income, or expenses.
+Some of the amounts might seem kind of low, but that’s because my husband & I each pay for half of the joint expenses, which are marked with an asterisk.
 (So I’m only showing my half for those.)

 Here goes: